 Editor’s note: Abon is a speaker for ODSC West this Fall!
 Consider attending his talk, “Computer Vision for E-Commerce: Intelligent Analysis and Selection of Product Images at Scale” then.

-In e-commerce, the role of product images is critical in delivering satisfactory customer experience.
+In retail, the role of product images is critical in delivering satisfactory customer experience.
 Images help online shoppers gain confidence in a product and increase their engagement with the product, increasing the likelihood of purchase.
-Hence, from the perspective of an e-commerce company like Walmart, images are an integral, vast, and valuable component of its catalog.
+Hence, from the perspective of an omnichannel retailer like Walmart, images are an integral, vast, and valuable component of its catalog.
 We are motivated to analyze images for several reasons: to measure the quality of images, to detect and discard offensive pictures, to select and rank them by their relevance to a product.

-Image analysis for an e-commerce catalog such as ours typically goes through the following stages (not necessarily in this order):
+Image analysis for a large product catalog such as ours typically goes through the following stages (not necessarily in this order):

 Filter images by content or quality – This covers several binary classification problems, each addressing a quality (such as sharpness) or a compliance issue (such as violent or adult content).
 Some of them, especially the compliance problems, are ill-posed with severe class imbalance.
 Some of them are better treated as object detection than classification.

 Classify images based on content – This stage categorizes the images of a product into several buckets based on their viewpoint or other characteristics such as lifestyle vs. solo images, product image vs packaging image and so on.